jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 We can see the sandwich of prologue from `crti.o` (`0x20805c`), the initialization code from a module (`0x208060`), and the epilogue from `crtn.o` (`0x208065`).
 In practice, use of this function has been largely replaced by the ELF initialization tables, so it's often empty.
-The function at `0x208030` is actually `__do_global_ctors_aux` from `crtend.o`, another deprecated initialization framework.
+The function at `0x208030` is actually `__do_global_ctors_aux` from `crtend.o`, which handles the old `.ctors`/`.dtors` initialization scheme.

 > **Note:** Modern compliers will not generate code for this section under normal conditions.
 > For most embedded applications, it's safe to eliminate this mechanism entirely.

 It should be noted that there is no exported symbol bound to `.init` or `.fini`.
 The names `_init` and `_fini` are simply for the benefit of the entry code.
-As with `_start` itself, the runtime linker simply uses the information stored in the ELF headers.
+As with `_start` itself, the runtime linker uses the information stored in the ELF headers.
 In this case, the linker will simply call into `.init` or `.fini` directly under the assumption that the initialization function begins with the first instruction.

-> **Note:** On machines with multiple instruction sets, namely 32-Bit ARM, there is no mechanism to communicate to the runtime linker which instruction set is in use for `.init` and `.fini` as this is handled by the LSB in the symbol address.
+> **Note:** On machines with multiple instruction sets, namely 32-Bit ARM, there is no mechanism to communicate to the runtime linker which instruction set is in use for `.init` and `.fini` as this is handled by the reserved bits in the symbol address.
 > This means the functions must be written in the instruction set identified by the platform ABI.
 > For most Unix platforms, this is the legacy ARM instruction set but Thumb may be used by some ABIs (e.g. Windows).